Forbes

 • IDP is not just OCR.
 OCR converts an image of text into machine-readable characters, but it has no understanding of what that text actually means.
 IDP uses OCR as one component among several, layering AI and machine learning on top to interpret content, not just digitize it.

 • IDP is not robotic process automation (RPA).
 RPA automates repetitive, rule-based actions, like entering data into a system, but it can't interpret unstructured content on its own.
-IDP is what gives RPA workflows the "understanding" needed to act on document content correctly; the two are complementary rather than substitutes for each other.
+IDP is what lets an RPA workflow understand document content well enough to act on it.
+The two complement each other rather than compete.

 • IDP is not the same as a general-purpose conversational AI model.
 A chat-based language model generates human-like text responses.
-IDP is built specifically around reading, classifying, and extracting structured data from documents, using OCR and NLP together with validation logic, a different job entirely, even though both rely on some of the same underlying language technology.
+IDP is built for one job: reading, classifying, and extracting structured data from documents.
+It uses OCR and NLP with validation logic on top.
+The two share language technology but not purpose.

 How Does Intelligent Document Processing Work?